skotopes/arfarius/README.md

 * ffmpeg - containers and codecs
 * taglib - work with tags
-* fftw - FFT for spectrum function
+* fftw - FFT for spectrum functions

 Type following command if you are using brew: